-After analyzing the hypotheses testing data, the value of the correlation coefficient level between the three independent variables simultaneously/together with the Y criterion, namely R y(1,2,3) is 0,014.
-While the correlation coefficient between X1 and Y is R yx1(X2X3) of 0,01215, the correlation coefficient between X2 and Y is R yx2(X1X3) of -0,06356, and the correlation coefficient between X3 and Y is R yx3(X1X2) of 0,0136.
+After analyzing the hypothesis testing data, the value of the correlation coefficient level between the three independent variables simultaneously / together with the Y criterion, namely Ry (1,2,3) is 0.014.
+While the correlation coefficient between X1 and Y is Ryx1(x2x3) of 0.01215, the correlation coefficient between X2 and Y is Ryx2(x1x3) of -0.06356, and the correlation coefficient between X3 and Y is Ryx3(x1x2) of 0.0136.

-Based on the hypotheses testing, it was also obtained that the t count X1 was 1,006, the t count X2 was -0.626, and the t count X3 was 0.134.
-Then prove the major working hypotheses by using the F test, the major working hypotheses will be proven if F is calculated > F table.
-Based on the calculation, it is obtained that F count is 0.443 while F table is 2.70 at N = 10 with a significant level of 5% meaning that F count < F table, so that it can be said that Ho is accepted and Ha is rejected.
-So, there is no influence of external factors in the school environment on student learning outcomes in the mathematics subject of specialization in class X IPA at SMAN 1 Panji, Situbondo.
+Based on the hypothesis testing, it was also obtained that the Tcount X1 was 1.006, the Tcount X2 was -0.626, and the Tcount X3 was 0.134.
+Then prove the major working hypothesis by using the F test, the major working hypothesis will be proven if F is calculated > F table.
+From the calculations, it is obtained that F count is 0.443 while F table is 2.70 at N = 100 with a significant level of 5% meaning that F count <F table so that it can be said that Ho is accepted and Ha is rejected.
+So, there is no influence of external factors in the school environment on student learning outcomes in the mathematics subject of specialization in class X IPA at SMAN 1 Panji Situbondo even semester of the 2018/2019 academic year.

-Based on the table above, it can be seen that the effective contribution (SE) or the influence of learning methods (X1) is 1,2016%, the effective contribution (SE) or the influence of learning media (X2) is 0,1212% and the effective contribution (SE) or the size effect (X3) of 0,0771% with the total effect of all the variables studied on learning outcomes was 1,4% while other variables not examined were 98.6%.
+From the table above it can be seen that the effective contribution (SE) or the influence of learning methods (X1) is 1.2016%, the effective contribution (SE) or the influence of learning media (X2) is 0.1212% and the effective contribution (SE) or the size effect (X3) of 0.0771% with the total effect of all the variables studied on learning outcomes was 1.4% while other variables not examined were 98.6%.

-We can see that there are many divided factors that influence student learning, external factors in the school environment are still divided into many factors within it, but the author only examines some of the factors that are selected, namely learning methods, learning media, as well as associates and many more.
-External factors in the school environment that are not examined, for example curriculum, classroom learning material content, learning facilities, convenience, security, and others.
-So, there are a lot of other variables that are not examined in this external factor research affect student learning.
+We can see that there are many divided factors that influence student learning, external factors in the school environment are still divided into many factors within it, but the author only examines some of the factors that are selected, namely learning methods, learning media, as well as associates and many more. external factors in the school environment that are not examined, for example curriculum, classroom learning material content, learning facilities, convenience, security, and others.
+So there are a lot of other variables that are not examined in this external factor research affect student learning.
 In addition to these factors that have not been studied, there are many possibilities that make the results of this study insignificant, student questionnaires obtained from data collection during the study obtained very low scores so that the distribution was uneven and not normal.
 Many students have low daily test scores but high questionnaire scores, and conversely many students who get high daily test scores then have low questionnaire results.

-Based on the results of previous research by Siswanto, Budi in 2016 with the research title "factors that influence student learning outcomes in learning electricity at Vocational High Schools in Yogyakarta" with the same research results, the influence of learning methods on learning outcomes also has very little effect, namely 4,34% and learning media of 5,58%.
-So, we can see that there is a very low or little effect of the two variables.
+From the results of previous research by Siswanto, Budi in 2016 with the research title "factors that influence student learning outcomes in learning electricity at Vocational High Schools in Yogyakarta" with the same research results, the influence of learning methods on learning outcomes also has very little effect, namely 4 .34% and learning media of 5.58%.
+From this we can see that there is a very low or little effect of the two variables.

-Based on the result of previous research by Puspitasari (2017) entitled "The Influence of Peer Association and Student Learning Motivation on Student Learning Outcomes at SD Ngaringan 3 in Gandusari District, Blitar Regency" with research findings there is no significant effect of peer association on student learning outcomes, with obtained by calculating a significance level of 0,078 which is less than a significance level of 5%, this indicates that Ho is accepted and H1 is rejected.
+With the findings of previous research by Puspitasari, 2017 entitled "The Influence of Peer Association and Student Learning Motivation on Student Learning Outcomes at SD Ngaringan 3 in Gandusari District, Blitar Regency" with research findings there is no significant effect of peer association on student learning outcomes, with obtained by calculating a significance level of 0.078 which is less than a significance level of 5%, this indicates that Ho is accepted and H1 is rejected.